 The best bass earbuds: Notable mentions

-• Google Pixel Buds A-Series: If your goal is to achieve some added low-end and easy Google integration, these lightweight buds do a good job for only $94 at Amazon when you use the Bass Boost preset.
+- Google Pixel Buds A-Series: If you want to achieve some added low-end and easy Google integration, these lightweight buds do a good job for only $94 at Amazon when you use the Bass Boost preset.

-• Nothing Ear (2): For only $149 at Amazon, these earbuds features the LHDC and AAC codecs, alongside some luxuries like ANC and a comprehensive app with an EQ if you want to adjust the mildly exaggerated bass and sub-bass.
+- Nothing Ear (2): For only $149 at Amazon, these earbuds feature the LHDC and AAC codecs, alongside some luxuries like ANC and a comprehensive app with an EQ if you want to adjust the mildly exaggerated bass and sub-bass.

-• TOZO T10: These earbuds supply exaggerated bass response for only $23 at Amazon.
-However, build quality might not impress.
+- TOZO T10: These earbuds offer an exaggerated bass response for only $23 at Amazon.
+However, the build quality might not impress.
 They are fine for the budget price tag if you want to dip your toes into bassy earbuds without shelling out.

 What you should know about the best bass earbuds